mkdokken/ShellSort/README.md

   **C(N) ≈ 1.2 * N * lnN * (lnlnN)^d,  with d ≈ 0.68 (full range) to 0.5 (tail)**

 My best attempt at finding optimal gap sequences (for minimizing worst-case comparisons) for fixed size lists of various sizes are listed below.
 I did not include N=1 though N=5 because shell sort does not provide any improvement over a plain insertion sort.
 For some sizes of N there are multiple different gap sequences all tied for the lowest worst-case, and in those cases I listed the one with the lowest average-case number of comparisons.
 For N=6 though N=16 my results match the table of optimal gap sequences found at https://sortingalgos.miraheze.org/wiki/Shellsort.
-While I believe this table is accurate up to N=45, I can't guarantee for N>16 that this table does not have any mistakes in the number of worst-case comparisons because the numbers get too big to search exhaustively all possibilities.
+While I believe this table is accurate up to N=45 (and with less confidence at N=64), I can't guarantee for N>16 that this table does not have any mistakes in the number of worst-case comparisons because the numbers get too big to search exhaustively all possibilities.
 For example, for N=45, while the worst-case that I was able to find for the gap sequence {1, 4, 9, 11, 21} used exactly 380 comparisons, I can't say with 100% certainty that there doesn't exist some ordering that requires slightly more than 380 comparisons for this particular gap sequence, and I can't say with 100% certainty that there doesn't exist some other gap sequence with a better worst-case (although all other gap sequences I checked required 380 or more comparisons in the worst case I could find).
-For N>=64 I am very uncertain of the true worst-case comparisons, so the numbers I have are really just lower bounds for the listed sequence.
-For N>=91, when searching for the best gap sequences for worst-case comparisons, I stopped checking gap sequences containing gaps greater than N/2 to reduce the search space.
+For N>=91 I am very uncertain of the true worst-case comparisons, so the numbers I have are really just lower bounds for the listed sequence.
+Also for N>=91, when searching for the best gap sequences for worst-case comparisons, I stopped checking gap sequences containing gaps greater than N/2 to reduce the search space.
 I also listed below the best sequences for minimizing average comparisons for each N (which are much easier to calculate and should all be optimal), and listed both the worst-case and average-case of both the worst-case-optimal and average-case-optimal sequences for each N.

 | N | Best Sequence For Worst-Case | Worst-Case Comparisons | Average Comparisons | Best Sequence for Avg-Case | Worst-Case Comparisons | Average Comparisons |